christopherreay/thisEqualsThat_frontEnd/README.md

 * Raw data import
 * Blueprints built as models of relations between datapoints
 * Blueprints may be constructed as relations between other Blueprints
+* Exploration of data spaces by dyanmic linking of Blueprints
 * Meta data for presentation of Fields (Field HUD)
 * Meta data for presentation of the results of calculations (SVGVisualisationDef)
 * Meta data for manipulation of generated visualisations (SVG HUD)